Association of Governing Boards of Universities and Colleges: Founding

-2000 - present
+21st century

 In 2004, AGB established the John W. Nason Award for Trusteeship.
 This award was named for John W. Nason, who was president of Swarthmore College during World War II and chair of the National Japanese American Student Relocation Council.
 He helped get 4,000 American students of Japanese descent out of detention camps to continue their higher education.
 The award recognizes higher education governing boards that have demonstrated innovation and leadership.
 Recent recipients include the boards of Colorado Mountain College, Holyoke Community College Foundation, Texas Christian University, Utah State University Foundation, and Xavier University of Louisiana.

 In 2010, AGB Search, LLC was created, to provide executive search, interim search, and compensation evaluation services for colleges.

 In 2013, AGB formed a commission of former and current leaders to reexamine how boards and regents govern higher education.
 The National Commission on College and University Board Governance was chaired by Philip N. Bredesen Jr., a former governor of Tennessee, and developed a set of recommendations for college trustees to more effectively govern colleges.
 These recommendations were published under the name, Consequential Boards: Adding Value Where It Matters Most.

 In 2016, AGB performed a study on shared governance and four principles that trustees should follow concerning shared governance.
 After the study, AGB released a statement reminding trustees of the importance of shared governance.

 In 2017, AGB published a report focused on campus culture and free speech.
 AGB called for campus leaders to listen to student concerns, know First Amendment rights and how they apply on campuses, and develop policies that make it clear that free speech aligns with an institution's mission.

 In 2020, AGB launched its Justice, Diversity, Equity, and Inclusion (JDE&I) Initiative, recognizing the urgency for governing boards to examine and address systemic barriers in their own work, at all levels of the institution, and beyond the borders of the campus.
 This work resulted in the release of the AGB Board of Directors Statement on Justice, Equity, and Inclusion.

 In 2021, AGB released a new statement, which focused on achieving justice, equity, and inclusion at all member institutions.
 The association also published the Principles of Trusteeship, and Policies, Practices, and Composition of Governing Boards of Colleges, Universities, and Institutionally Related Foundations, a report that builds on data that AGB has gathered since 1969.

 In early 2023, AGB organized the Council on Higher Education as a Strategic Asset, known as HESA.
 The council plans to develop policy recommendations to advance higher education as a critical component of the United States’ ability to stay globally competitive.